sarthakpanwar03/Portfolio-Website/app/README.md

-#THIS IS A PORTFOLIO WEBSITE

-The website highlights all the accomplishments, certifications, internships (Work Experience), and Projects that have been worked on.

-NOTE: There are still a few changes to be added in the technical skills section and the projects section on the website.
-Not all projects have been added to GitHub, and will be added shortly.
-Once that is done, all the links will be updated.
-After all the changes have been made, the website will then be published online.
+##Portfolio Website
+This website showcases my professional accomplishments, certifications, work experience, and projects.
+The website preview folder contains screenshots demonstrating the current design and layout.

+**Note:** The website is currently under development with several updates in progress:
+The technical skills section is being refined
+Projects section is being expanded
+Additional projects are being uploaded to GitHub
+All project links will be updated once the GitHub repositories are complete

+Once these final changes are implemented, the website will be published online.